szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Additionally, this component includes an optional visual overhaul that replaces the default EE explosion animations for Fireball, Sunfire, Delayed Blast Fireball, and Dragon's Breath with more impressive custom visuals.
 The damage rebalance and the new animations can be toggled independently in the configuration file.

-### Make Melf's Acid Arrow have a chance of splashing enemies and bypass magic resistance (447) (IWDEE BGEE BG2EE EET)
+### Make Melf's Acid Arrow have a chance of splashing enemies and bypass Magic Resistance (447) (IWDEE BGEE BG2EE EET)

 This makes the spell more similar to its 5E behavior, where the acid creates a splash zone.
 The splash zone will affect immediately adjacent enemies if they fail a Save vs. Breath, without affecting the primary target or allies, for convenience and to avoid modifying the normal strategy of the game when using this spell or meddling with enemy AI.
 The splash damage is equal to the base immediate damage of the spell, and it does not persist over time; only the primary target gets damage over time.
 This splash can be avoided with an Evasion check if this feature exists in the game.

-Additionally, the spell will bypass magic resistance, as it is conceived as conjured acid rather than a magical effect.
+Additionally, the spell will bypass Magic Resistance, as it is conceived as conjured acid rather than a magical effect.
 This behavior can be disabled in the configuration file.

 ### Make Decastave grant one extra proficiency point with staves while it's held (448) (IWDEE BGEE BG2EE EET)